Personal Support Worker Certificate

 “Having St. Louis PSW’s learning and training with Fairview Seniors Community’s staff and residents means students are getting the kind of real-world and hands-on experience that ensures they are work-ready.
 We are impressed by the students’ willingness to learn and grow their skills along with their compassionate attitudes for older adults.”

-Elaine Shantz, Chief Executive Officer, Fairview Mennonite Community
+Elaine Shantz, Chief Executive Officer, Fairview & Parkwood Seniors Communities

 What’s New?